inasafe/inasafe-doc/docs/source/user-docs/toolbar.rst

 Toolbar
 =======

-This Section contains the explanation of the different icons in the Toolbar and the function behind the icons.
+Here the different icons (buttons) in the toolbar and the function of each are explained.

 .. _tb_dock: